read-0nly/Rust-coop-survival/README.md

 - trees don't respawn, but hemp that moves to "dying" phase become small tree. plant your hemp seeds if you like wood.
 - max hunger changes depending on how full/hungry you are, slowly, over time.
 Stay well-fed. think of it like fat.
 - max thirst and health scale up over time to reward you for staying alive. think of it like babu become adult.
-- scientists run towards compound sometimes
-- compound is not a safezone, but is guarded by humannpcs that will shoot anyone attacking them or a player. they hate scientists.
-- build anywhere, no TC, no build privileges, no decay protection.
-Most deployables have no or little decay. twig no decay, wood normal decay, metal and up high decay, requires regular upkeep. also, no hammer pickup privileges, to prevent the easy grief. so think before you deply.
-- there's a tunnel. and a custom town thing.
 - the backpack is sacred. can't be looted, persists between respawns and wipes. cabin is temporary, backpack is forever.
 - some places have doors you can stick door controllers to to shut - since housing isn't always an option consider this a "safe" option, though it needs power to keep the door shut and your power source is vulnerable.
 - You lose all blueprints you've learned when you die - think of it as trauma caused by dying, or think of it as a roguelike mechanic